grnet/synnefo/docs/pithos-api-guide.rst

 A user management service that implements a login URI according to these conventions is Astakos (https://code.grnet.gr/projects/astakos), by GRNET.

-API Operations
+The Pithos API
 --------------

-The URI requests supported by the Pithos+ API follow one of the following forms:
+The URI requests supported by the Pithos API follow one of the following forms:

 * Top level: ``https://hostname/v1/``
 * Account level: ``https://hostname/v1/<account>``